ihmeuw/vivarium/docs/source/concepts/model_specification/yaml_basics.rst

             age_start: 0
             age_end: 30

-The interpretation of this configuration into python is shown below .
+The interpretation of this configuration into Python is shown below .
 You may have noticed that the above example contains nested mappings, this is valid YAML syntax and it relies on whitespace indentation.
 Also, the inner most block (population_size, age_start, age_end) is unordered.